Are We On The Same Page

 🔬 Methodology

-To tackle this, we conducted surveys with 289 developers from 81 active GitHub projects, followed up with in-depth interviews of 23 contributors and maintainers.
-We also took a close look at project documentation to see if it actually matched what people experience on the ground.
+We conducted surveys with 289 developers from 81 active GitHub projects, complemented by in-depth interviews with 23 contributors and maintainers.
+We also reviewed project documentation to see how well it reflected real-world practices.

 📊 Key Findings